hmfic1/DataCleaning/README.md

 The script cleans up after itself.
 Data files downloaded (and unzipped) are eventually deleted.
 Additionally, the environment is cleaned of objects by the use of the rm(list=ls()) command at the end of the script.

 Before cleaning the environment, the script will write the data out to a text file.
 The test file name will be SamsungFile.txt.
+A header row is included in the text file.

 ### Citation